garrandall/popular-music-data/tracks/do-i-wanna-know--arctic-monkeys.md

 I've dreamt about you nearly every night this week
 How many secrets can you keep?
 'Cause there's this tune I found
-That makes me think of you somehow an' I play it on repeat Until I fall asleep, spillin' drinks on my settee
+That makes me think of you somehow and I play it on repeat Until I fall asleep, spillin' drinks on my settee